 Match report purpose before comparing speed

-The same object can need different appraisal support depending on intended use.
-A Naples furniture appraisal for estate inventory is not scoped the same way as a Sarasota fine art insurance schedule, Fort Myers personal property probate report, charitable donation appraisal, divorce file, loan collateral report, or damage-loss claim.
+The same object can need different support depending on intended use.
+A furniture estate inventory is not scoped the same way as a fine art insurance schedule, probate report, donation appraisal, divorce file, loan collateral report, or damage-loss claim.

 For insurance, confirm replacement-value language, condition documentation, photo support, schedule format, and carrier or adjuster requirements.